shukrimaslan/bahasa/README.md

 ---

 *BMvocab is not affiliated with the Malaysian Ministry of Education or any official examination body.
-Word selections are based on common primary and secondary school curricula.*
+Word selections are based on common primary and secondary school curriculum.*